DanielMadden/workbook/src/reflections/wk5/02-Day.md

 # Boise Codeworks: Gregslist API

 Our project today included creating an API to handle data transfers between the client and the MongoDB database.
-I finished it quickly and decided to write some front-end code as well to display the data in an acceptable format.
+I had some spare time so I decided to write some front-end code as well to display the data in an acceptable format.

 <br/>